A complete classification of shuffle groups: Introduction

 The remainder of this paper is structured as follows.
-In the next section, we will give definitions and some technical lemmas that will be used in the sequel.
-After this preparation, Theorem~\ref{thmreduct} will be proved in Section~\ref{sec3}, and the proof of Theorems~\ref{thm2tran} will be given in Sections~\ref{sec4}.
+In the next section, we will give definitions and some technical lemmas that will be used in Section~\ref{sec3}.
+After this preparation, Theorem~\ref{thmreduct} will be proved in Section~\ref{sec3}, and the proof of Theorems~\ref{thm2tran} will be given in Section~\ref{sec4}.
+Finally, in Section~\ref{sec5}, we conclude the paper with some open problems on the so-called generalised shuffle groups introduced by Amarra, Morgan and Praeger~\cite{AMP2021}.